LMCM28/Wiggle/README.md

 Blastmindx - Helped with the general code for the project, tasked with trying to make a gui, general input sanitization, Inbound / outbound rule checking.

 JakobPidgeon - Helped with the general code for the project, tasked with trying to make a gui, general input sanitization, Inbound / outbound rule checking.

+**This is a capstone project that was worked on with all the github users listed above.